 - Create risk scores for transactions and accounts

-Risk Assessment: Analyzing historical data to evaluate credit risks
+Risk assessment: Analyzing historical data to evaluate credit risks

 - Build credit scoring models based on customer attributes and behavior